microQZR/Online-Fortune-Cookie-frontend/README.md

 ## Installation, build and deployment
 See the file ["Create-React-App-README.md"](./Create-React-App-README.md).

-The network origin used to fetch backend API resources is defined in an environment variable named: REACT_APP_BACKEND_URL This variable has a default value of: http://localhost:5000 If a user wants to fetch resources from another origin, the value of this variable may be changes for example in the file [".env"](./.env).
+The network origin used to fetch backend API resources is defined in an environment variable named: _REACT_APP_BACKEND_URL_\
+This variable has a default value of: http://localhost:5000 \
+If it is desired to fetch resources from another origin, the value of this variable may be changed for example in the file [".env"](./.env).

 ## Attributions
 This project makes use of: